blindern/users-api/README.md

 users-api
 =========

-API mellom brukerdatabasen og øvrige tjenester
+API between user database and other services.

+All services having access to this resource have full access to user database.

+## Models

-## user-model
+### user-model

 * userid (only used by Linux filesystem?)
 * username